edbook/Mathematical_Analysis_I/vidauki.rst

    :math:`\Rightarrow`, :math:`\Leftrightarrow`, :math:`\wedge`,
    :math:`\vee`.

--  Textinn á að vera samfelldur og læsilegur (lesið hann sjálf yfir).
+-  Gætið þess að textinn sé samfelldur og læsilegur (lesið hann sjálf yfir).

--  Skýrt svar/niðurstaða.
+-  Setjið svar/niðurstöðu skilmerkilega fram.

--  Er örugglega búið að svara því sem spurt var um og sýna það sem átti að sýna.
+-  Gangið rækilega úr skugga um að búið sé að svara því sem spurt var um og sýna það sem átti að sýna.

 *“Forty-two!” yelled Loonquawl.
 “Is that all you’ve got to show for seven and a half million years’ work?”*

 *“I checked it very thoroughly,” said the computer, “and that quite definitely is the answer.
 I think the problem, to be quite honest with you, is that you’ve never actually known what the question is.”*

 -Douglas Adams, The Hitchhiker's Guide to the Galaxy

 ---------